goodhood-eu/styleguide/react.md

     }
     ```

-    And if you don’t have state or refs, prefer normal functions (not arrow functions) over classes:
+    And if you don’t have state or refs, prefer functions over classes:

     ```jsx
     // bad